 Pre-implementation should also involve pilot testing.
 Pilot studies allow for EM/ER equipment and technologies to be tested, and provide an opportunity for modifications and changes prior to full-scale implementation.
 It is important to involve stakeholders in this stage of the process to gather feedback based on their experience in the pilot and recommendations they think will improve the final product.
 Pilot studies also can be used to assess if management goals and scientific needs are met, before mandating EM/ER use.
 For instance, the Gulf Headboat Collaborative is currently testing an allocation-based catch share system that uses VMS and ER technology to track fishing activity and catches.
-The program is conducted as a pilot, with approximately $^1/5$ of the headboat fleet participating.
-Results from this pilot will help inform the Councils, SERO and SEFSC staff, and stakeholders as to the utility of EM/ER for use with an allocation-based management system.
-If successful, the pilot study will serve as a useful basis for longer-term management strategies considered by the Gulf of Mexico and South Atlantic FMCs.
+The program is conducted as a pilot, with approximately /5 of the headboat fleet participating.
+ACCSP is also funding development and reporting of logbooks via handheld tablets.
+ACCSP is partnering with the Rhode Island Department of Fish and Wildlife and Rhode Island Party Charter Boat Association on the project.
+Results from these and other pilots will help inform the Councils, NMFS, and stakeholders as to the utility of EM/ER for use in for-hire fisheries and allocation-based management systems.
+If successful, these and other pilot studies will serve as a useful basis for longer-term management strategies considered by regional FMCs.